For Online or Face-to-face

 Profile/Counsellor's Background and Training

 Hi I'm Owen Robinson and I qualified as a counsellor in 1995 after a long career as a secondary teacher and careers counsellor.
-Now I have professional specialist titles 'clinical social worker' and 'accredited mental health social worker' so this means I am a Medicare provider as well.
+Now I have professional specialist title 'accredited mental health social worker' so this means I am a Medicare provider as well.
 As a profession we see ourselves as specialists in complexity.
 Also as a 'greying' clinician I provide clinical supervision for numerous other clinicians with less or similar years of experience.

 As a survivor of childhood emotional neglect (a form of complex trauma) my personal and professional life has been very much about making sense of my back story, the limitations that it put on me and my relationship skills.
 It started me on a mission to find language to make meaning of hurt and sensations that can be hard to feel.
-I've become quite dedicated to find ways to outsmart the paralysing anxiety and unhelpful behaviour patterns it helped create.
+I've become quite dedicated to find ways to outsmart immobilising anxiety and unhelpful behaviour patterns it creates.

 My family did not realise until I was 20 that my mother had serious and enduring mental ill health that would later involve involuntary treatment for the rest of her life (as did my brother).
-I didn't really want to learn that I had many addictions that let me do anything but 'feel real': formalised religion was one of them (I worked for a church organisation for 20 years and my father was a clergyman); computer gaming was another; so was distress eating; screen enternainment and social media overuse is in the list too.
-They all contribute a level of psychological numbing of painful emotion (dissociating).
+I didn't really want to learn that I had many addictions that help me avoid painful emotion: formalised religion was one of them (I worked for a church organisation for 20 years and my father was a clergyman); computer gaming another; so was distress eating; screen enternainment and social media overuse.
+They all contribute a level of psychological numbing of painful emotion (dissociating/dehumanising).
 It's been humbling to work out that I put my own children through childhood emotional neglect while I was so busy trying to not feel real painful emotion.

 As a counsellor and supervisor a lighthouse metaphor is attractive to me: having crashed on all kinds of rocks I intentionally try to show people how to do life without crashing on those rocks too; I encourage courageous conversations that are more honest about how much we try to feel anything-but-real; I like to collaborate with people to find better ways to be kind to ourselves and others when we feel things we don't like feeling, and to be authentic about limitations and boundaries we need to strengthen.